hadenlabs/zsh-ssh/docs/source/CONTRIBUTING.rst

 .. contents::
    :local:

-Contributions to zsh-nvm are welcome.
+Contributions to zsh-ssh-connect are welcome.

 Getting Started
 ---------------